What Do Cats See When They Look at Humans? Surprising Facts

 Can Cats Detect Illnesses and Deaths in Humans

-They can even sense our lethargic or weak body that shows signs of illness; thus, they change their behaviour to make us happy and comfortable.
+They can even sense our lethargic or weak body that shows signs of illness; thus, they change their behavior to make us happy and comfortable.

 Moreover, cats own an enhanced sense of smell that allows them to detect ketones produced by a dead person.
 That’s how they can even notice a dead person.
 In this situation, they will lick the deceased person and sit beside the dead person.